-Once forcing is extracted, the major challenge is to show that the increasing atmospheric carbon dioxide levels are having a positive effect on tree growth.
-Merely showing that tree growth is increasing (c.f.
-LaMarche et al. [1984])is not sufficient, investigators need to control for other important environmental changes, especially climate [Gedalof and Berg, 2010; Jacoby, 1997].
+Once forcing is extracted, the major challenge is to show that the increasing atmospheric CO2 levels are positively affecting tree growth.
+Merely showing that tree growth is increasing [c.f.
+LaMarche et al., 1984] is not sufficient; investigators need to control for other important environmental changes, especially climate [Gedalof and Berg, 2010; Jacoby, 1997].

-We investigate these questions in the context of a homogeneous chronosequence of even aged jack pine (Pinus banksiana Lamb.) stands in northwestern Ontario.
-Ring-width measurements provide the central evidence for changes in tree growth from 1879-2010.
-13C/12C carbon isotope ratios are used to reconstruct water use efficiency, and the link between climate, water-use efficiency and growth is probed using generalized additive models.
+We investigate these questions in the context of a homogeneous chronosequence of even-aged jack pine (Pinus banksiana Lamb.) stands in northwestern Ontario.
+Ring-width measurements provided the central evidence for changes in tree growth from 1879-2010 while carbon isotope ratios (δ13C, or 13C:12C ) were used to reconstruct water use efficiency.
+Generalized additive models were used to model the links between climate, water use efficiency and growth.

 2. Methods